kavorite/demoreel/README.md

 $ maturin develop --release  # this should automatically build and install a wheel for you
 ```

+This will build a wheel in the `targets/` subdirectory that you can `pip
+install` in other virtual environments.
+Or if you prefer, you can just run your
+application code in this source tree.
+Go ahead.
+I'm not the file police.

 ## Python Usage

 ```py